DrugLib.com — Drug Information Portal

 Rx drug information, pharmaceutical research, clinical trials, news, and more

-IFEX, used in combination with certain other approved antineoplastic agents, is indicated for third line chemotherapy of germ cell testicular cancer.
-It should ordinarily be used in combination with a prophylactic agent for hemorrhagic cystitis, such as mesna.
+IFEX is indicated for use in combination with certain other approved antineoplastic agents for third-line chemotherapy of germ cell testicular cancer.
+It should be used in combination with mesna for prophylaxis of hemorrhagic cystitis.

 DOSAGE AND ADMINISTRATION

-Injections are prepared for parenteral use by adding Sterile Water for Injection, USP, or Sterile Bacteriostatic Water for Injection, USP (benzyl alcohol or parabens preserved), to the vial and shaking to dissolve.
-Use the quantity of diluent shown below to constitute the product:
+Injections are prepared for parenteral use by adding Sterile Water for Injection, USP or Bacteriostatic Water for Injection, USP (benzyl alcohol or parabens preserved), to the vial and shaking to dissolve.
+Before parenteral administration, the substance must be completely dissolved.
+Use the quantity of diluents shown below to constitute the product:

 Solutions of ifosfamide may be diluted further to achieve concentrations of 0.6 to 20 mg/mL in the following fluids: